thejoycekung/joyce.fyi/content/posts/ductf-2020.md

 * Over half of the challenges we solved were in the [misc](#misc) category
 * We solved 6 "beginner" challenges, 3 "easy", both sanity-checks, and 1 "medium"

-We really enjoyed the CTF, not because we felt like we learned a lot - although we definitely did - but mostly because it was all so *Australian*.
-As three people who grew up in Canada and have never traveled to Australia, it was funny seeing and learning so much about Australia (we learned what the boxing croc is! or who Clive Palmer is!).
+We really enjoyed the CTF, not because we felt like we learned a lot - although we definitely learned something - but mostly because it was all so *Australian*.
+As three people who grew up in Canada and have never traveled to Australia, it was fun seeing and learning so much about Australia (we learned what the boxing croc is! or who Clive Palmer is!).

 Looking forward to Down Under CTF 2021 - maybe next year we'll be better 😊